microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 1. Where applicable repeat the steps above for each solution / pipeline you create.

-#### Create AAD Group Canvas Configuration Pipeline Variables
+#### Create AAD Group Canvas Configuration Pipeline Variable (Optional)

-The aad group canvas configuration pipeline variables are **ValidationAadGroupCanvasConfiguration**, **TestAadGroupCanvasConfiguration** and **ProdAadGroupCanvasConfiguration**.
-These pipeline variables are used for **sharing canvas apps** in your solution with specific **Azure Active Directory Groups** after the solution is imported into an environment.
+The aad group canvas configuration pipeline variable is **AadGroupCanvasConfiguration**.
+This pipeline variable is used for **sharing canvas apps** in your solution with specific **Azure Active Directory Groups** after the solution is imported into an environment.

 1. The format of the JSON for these variables take the form of an array of objects.
 The **roleName** can be one of **CanView**, **CanViewWithShare** and **CanEdit**